K-Scorpio/scorpiosec/content/en/posts/HTB-Freelancer.md

 Restore-ADObject -identity "ebe15df5-e265-45ec-b7fc-359877217138"
 ```

-> I am not sure how/if it is possible to get to root after restoring liza kazanof account.
+> I am not sure how/if it is possible to get to root from the liza kazanof account.
 I will update this part if I find an exploitation path for it.

 The members of `AD Recycle Bin` have the `GenericWrite` permission on the domain controller which we can use to exploit the target via resource-based constrained delegation (RBCD). _Read more about it [here](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/resource-based-constrained-delegation)_.